-- Narrows the attainment gap between pupil and peers - Prevents the attainment gap widening - Is equivalent to that of peers starting from the same baseline but less than the majority of peers - Equals or improves upon the pupil's previous rate of progress - Ensures full curricular access - Shows an improvement in self-help and social or personal skills - Shows improvements in the pupil's behaviour
+- Narrows the attainment gap between a pupil and their peers - Prevents the attainment gap widening - Is equivalent to that of peers starting from the same baseline but less than the majority of peers - Equals or improves upon the pupil's previous rate of progress - Ensures full curricular access - Shows an improvement in self-help and social or personal skills - Shows improvements in the pupil's behaviour and/or attitudes to learning - Shows improvements in a pupil's emotional well-being

-If, after completing an Initial Concerns Checklist and monitoring provision and progress for a minimum of a term, the class teacher decides that a pupil's rate of progress is not sufficient, the SENCO is the first to be consulted.
-The SENCO and teacher will review the approaches adopted.
-Where support additional to that of normal class provision and/or intervention is required, a child will be placed on the SEND Register.
+If, after completing an Initial Concerns Checklist and monitoring provision and progress for the minimum of a school term, the class teacher decides that a pupil's rate of progress is not sufficient, the SENDCO is the first to be consulted.
+The SENDCO and class teacher will review the approaches adopted.
+Where support additional to that of normal class provision and/or intervention continues to be required, a child will be placed on the SEND Register.